 When we work with our bodies and our rhythms we can accomplish so much more in a shorter period of time.
 Win-win!

 At the end of the week, evaluate what you got accomplished and celebrate!
 Didn’t get everything done you’d like?
 That’s okay.
-As you move to tip#1 again for the next week, you can see maybe you need to figure more time for a project, or more time for you.
-Then take a break, bask in the movement towards a more productive week without the overwhelm of trying to do it all, all day, everyday.
+As you move to the first productivity tip again for the next week, you can see maybe you need to figure more time for a project, or more time for you.
+Then take a break, bask in the movement towards a more productive week without the overwhelm of trying to do it all, all day, every day.

-Head back up to Productivity Tip #1 and start preparing for next week!
+Head back up to the first productivity tip and start preparing for next week!